-- Be sure all people are clear of the outboard motor when tilting up and down, also be careful not to pinch any body parts between the drive unit and engine bracket. - Leaking fuel is a fire hazard.
-If the outboard motor will be tilted for more than a few minutes, close the fuel cock or disconnect the fuel line if the outboard motor is equipped with a fuel joint.
+Be sure all people are clear of the outboard motor when tilting up and down, also be careful not to pinch any body parts between the drive unit and engine bracket.

+Leaking fuel is a fire hazard.
+If there is a fuel joint on the outboard motor, disconnect the fuel line or close the fuel cock if the engine will be tilted for more than a few minutes.
 Otherwise fuel may leak.